 - 1-10 diagnostic attribute statement per thread, perspective, level, model

 In figure 4 a complete picture of P3M3 is given.
 As you can see it’s a complex model.

-Firstly, the top shows the three models and the five maturity levels.
+Firstly for introduction to P3M3, the top shows the three models and the five maturity levels.
 For each model there are 5 level descriptions to get a first understanding of the maturity level for each model.
 An organization could score a level 3 maturity for project management, a level 2 for portfolio management and a level 1 for programme management.
 When performing a P3M3 assessment you must choose which model you are going to use project or programme or portfolio management.